ravikg/keras-tensorflow-windows-installation/README.md

 # keras-tensorflow-windows-installation
-This is a repository for tutoring the installation of Tensorflow with GPU support in Windows
+This is a tutorial of the installation of Tensorflow-GPU and Keras in Windows

 ### Step 1: Install Anaconda (Python 3.6 version) <a href="https://www.continuum.io/downloads" target="_blank">Download</a>
 <p align="center"><img width=70% src="https://github.com/antoniosehk/keras-tensorflow-windows-installation/blob/master/anaconda_windows_installation.png"></p>